psobolewskiPhD/i2k2024_napari_workshop/napari-workshops/notebooks/spot_detection_functions.md

 There are a number of ways to go about creating your own widgets, you can see [an in-depth overview in the napari documentation](https://napari.org/dev/howtos/extending/magicgui.html).
 By far the simplest is to rely on the fact that napari supports the use of [`magicgui`](https://pyapp-kit.github.io/magicgui/), a Python library for quick and easy building of GUIs.
 A key feature of `magicgui` is autogeneration of GUIs from functions and dataclasses, by mapping Python type hints to widgets.

-In this module, we will implement elements of our previous workflow as functions and then use [`magicgui.magicgui`](https://pyapp-kit.github.io/magicgui/api/magicgui/#magicguimagicgui) decorator on those functions to return us compound widgets that we can use to make exploring the parameters easier in the GUI.
+In this module, we will implement elements of [the exploratory spot detection workflow](spot_detection) as functions and then use [`magicgui.magicgui`](https://pyapp-kit.github.io/magicgui/api/magicgui/#magicguimagicgui) decorator on those functions to return us compound widgets that we can use to make exploring the parameters easier in the GUI.
 For a nice overview of the `magicgui` decorators, see [the official documentation](https://pyapp-kit.github.io/magicgui/decorators/).

 ## `binder` setup